Estranged husband of woman killed in San Bernardino Mountains pleads not guilty to murder charge

 The man charged with murder in connection with his estranged wife's November death in the San Bernardino Mountains pleaded not guilty in an arraignment hearing on Tuesday.

-The court denied bail for Goodarzi, who will remain in custody for his trial, which was set to begin with a preliminary hearing on Feb.
+The court denied a $1 million bail request for Goodarzi, who will remain in custody for his trial, which was set to begin with a preliminary hearing on Feb.
 24.

+"Bail is not a right for an individual charged with a capital offense," the judge said.

 Goodarzi is accused of killing his estranged wife, 58-year-old Aryan Papoli of Newport Beach.
 She was found dead about 75 feet down a steep embankment in Crestline on Nov.
 18 with injuries consistent with a fall.
 An autopsy later determined her death to be a homicide, authorities said.